arianaolson419/SpectrumAnalysis/README.md

 ### Creating visualization for a new song
 1. In the file AV_FFT.py, change the song_file to the directory of your song of choice
 2. Uncomment the Bar Graph creator section of the file and the CSV creator code(at the bottom of the page)
-3. Run the make.sh file to compile the frames of the song you created into an animation and export the csv file to your LED program
+3. Run the file to compile the frames of the song you created into an animation and export the csv file to your LED program
-4. Open the AV_FFT2LED.py file and copy the csv data file directory to the song_data variable, run the file which has a pipe to the OurLEDCodeFile.py
-5. Add the new song file to the list in the web app and put the name of the song in the index.html dropdown menu.
+4. Add the new song to the directory in page.py and index.html.This adds the new song to the web app
-6. You can now use this like all of the preloaded songs!
+5. You can now use this like all of the preloaded songs!

 ## Dependencies